kukrer/avalanche-wallet/README.md

 # Avalanche (AVAX) Wallet

-This is the frontend Vue.js application for the Avalanche (AVAX) Wallet.
+This is the frontend Vue.js application for the Savannah (FUEL) Wallet.

 ## Prerequisites